Harry van der Kamp: Life and career

-He has worked mainly in Early music and Baroque, including Baroque opera of composers such as Francesco Cavalli, Stefano Landi, Antonio Cesti, Henry Purcell, Jean-Philippe Rameau, Reinhard Keiser, and George Frideric Handel.
-He sang with the Nederlandse Opera in Monteverdi's operas L'Orfeo and L'incoronazione di Poppea, and also in Rêves d'un Marco Polo of Claude Vivier.
+As a soloist he also worked mainly in Early music and Baroque, including Baroque opera of composers such as Francesco Cavalli, Stefano Landi, Antonio Cesti, Henry Purcell, Jean-Philippe Rameau, Reinhard Keiser, and George Frideric Handel.
+He sang 30 roles with the Dutch National Opera, in Monteverdi's operas L'Orfeo and L'incoronazione di Poppea, and also in later works such as Rêves d'un Marco Polo by Claude Vivier and Alexander Knaifel's Alice im Wunderland.
 Bernard Holland described his appearance in 1996 as Zoroastro in Handel's Orlando with Les Arts Florissants, conducted by William Christie, in the New York Times: "Harry van der Kamp is the only man, managing Zoroastro's bass arias with pleasing clarity and heft."
+In 2003, van der Kamp appeared in Handel's Deidamia at the Göttingen International Handel Festival and as Seneca in L'incoronazione di Poppea at the Vancouver Festival.